 At this I said to him: “If you should call to mind what you have been with me and I with you, remembering now will still be heavy.”

 Verse 116 offers us “an exquisite instance of Dante’s ability to conjure poignancy and intimacy through pronouns” (“Amicus eius: Dante and the Semantics of Friendship,” p.
-64), which I describe thus:
+64).
+What does Dante achieve with pronouns, with his “pronominal art”?
+He achieves the distillation of friendship:

 Introduced by the pronouns in the straightforward “Per ch’io a lui,” we come to the extraordinary verse “qual fosti meco, e qual io teco fui,” where there are two balanced clauses (qual/qual) on either side of the caesura and where the pronouns and identity-activating verbs “fosti” and “fui” are chiastically arranged (fosti/meco/teco/fui) so that they mirror and complete each other.
 Here, too, the pronoun plus preposition contractions “meco” and “teco” are brought into full nostalgic focus by the balanced passato remoto forms of essere.
 In “qual fosti meco, e qual io teco fui,” we have reached the apex of Dante’s pronominal art. (“Amicus eius: Dante and the Semantics of Friendship,” p.
 64)

-Finally, as you read Purgatorio 24, bear in mind that the meeting with the Tuscan poet Bonagiunta da Lucca and the discussion of the dolce stil novo take place, in narrative terms, within the encounter with Forese, from whom Dante has not yet parted.
-Hence the Forese episode — this episode of a critical Florentine friendship second only, perhaps, to that with Guido Cavalcanti — literally frames the moment in Purgatorio 24 in which Dante cites his youthful Florentine canzone Donne ch’avete intelletto d’amore and baptizes it the exemplar of his revolutionary “sweet new style”.
+Finally, as you read the next canto, Purgatorio 24, bear in mind that the meeting with the Tuscan poet Bonagiunta da Lucca and the discussion of the dolce stil novo take place, in narrative terms, within the encounter with Forese, from whom Dante has not yet parted.
+Hence the Forese episode — this episode of a critical Florentine friendship of Dante’s youth, a friendship second only, perhaps, to that with Guido Cavalcanti — literally frames the moment in Purgatorio 24 in which Dante cites his youthful Florentine canzone Donne ch’avete intelletto d’amore and baptizes it the exemplar of his revolutionary “sweet new style”.